Arthur Garfield Hays: Anti-McCarthyism

 In 1951, Hays appeared on Longines Chronoscope to provide comments on the political activities of US Senator Joseph McCarthy.
 Hays stated: I think he is the most dangerous man in the United States.
 I think he Senator McCarthy is more dangerous to freedom in the United States than all the Communists we have in this country...
 I think he's dangerous, because without evidence, he is smearing a lot of respected and highly decent people.
 His greatest criticism regarded McCarthy's methods.
 He defended Owen Lattimore and Philip Jessup but conceded that there were "a few" communists in the State Department and cited Alger Hiss.

 Personal life and death

-Hays married Blanche Marks in 1908; they divorced in 1924, after having a daughter Lora.
+Hays married Blanche Marks in 1908; they divorced in 1924, after having a daughter Lora, an actress and film editor.

 He married Aline Davis Fleisher in 1924, and they had a daughter Jane.
 Aline Fleisher Hays died in 1944.
 Jane married the prominent American lawyer William J. Butler.

-Hays died of a heart attack on December 14, 1954 at the age of 73.
+Hays died of a heart attack on December 14, 1954, at the age of 73.